effectfully/inference-in-agda/UnificationInAgda.lagda.md

   zipWithN _ f = apN (Vec.replicate f)
 ```

-We can check that all previous tests still pass.
+Note that `n` is an explicit argument in `zipWithN`.
+Providing `n` explicitly is useful when `As` can't be inferred otherwise.
+We'll consider such cases, but first let's check that all previous tests still pass.
 No need to specify `n` when when all arguments and the result are explicitly provided (which makes it possible for Agda to invert `ToVecFun` and infer `As`, as before)

 ```agda
   _ : zipWithN _ 1 ≡ (1 ∷ᵥ 1 ∷ᵥ 1 ∷ᵥ []ᵥ)